Statistical laws and linguistics differ in naturalistic video and fictional conversations: Discussion

-In \moviesindivshort, function word scaling is much higher than in the other two corpora.
-Higher function word scaling could reflect a preference for greater clarity or precision within shorter bouts of dialogue.
-This precision could appear as more complete context rather than relying on ellipsis, the omission of words that one can infer through context (finding ``meaning without form''\cite{merchant2018ellipsis_chapter}).\footnote{ The linguistic study of ellipsis is complex and contains numerous types.
-See the Oxford Handbook of Ellipsis for further study. } Some examples of providing greater context in movie conversations could include 1) omitting actions but having characters talk about those actions or 2) character dialogue about events without dropping redundant words or phrases.
-One way this inclusion helps the audience could be to work around an information locality constraint such that characters reference much earlier events in sufficient detail to further the more current plot point and achieve audience comprehension---minimizing cognitive load~\cite{grice1989wayofwords,futrell2024linguistic_info_efficiency}.
+In \moviesindivshort, function word scaling is much higher than in the other two corpora, which we suggest helps to structure meaning for viewers.
+Higher function word scaling may reflect a preference for greater clarity within shorter bouts of dialogue and provide more complete context rather than relying on ellipsis, the omission of words that one can infer through context~\cite{merchant2018ellipsis_chapter}.
+More complete context of function words can minimize cognitive load by working around an information locality constraint~\cite{grice1989wayofwords,futrell2024linguistic_info_efficiency}; for example characters reference earlier events in sufficient detail to further the more current plot point and achieve audience comprehension.
+Notably, our exploration into burstiness and memory yields a similar result in \moviesindivshort, consistent with function words' more regular occurrence~\cite{altmann2009beyond_word_freq}.

-Notably, our investigation of burstiness and memory yields a similar result. \moviesindivshort\ consistently shows the most regularity as to \textit{when} all of this dataset's parts of speech occur, a regularity associated with function words~\cite{altmann2009beyond_word_freq}.
-This finding bolsters the thorough construction explanation of movie conversations.
-The idea of greater content clarity through function words also follows from movie dialogue possessing a stable and repetitive lexico-grammatical profile~\cite{zago2020film_discourse}.
-The short nature of \moviesindivshort\ conversations and high function word usage suggests that function words help structure meaning for viewers.